NickLarsonUVA/Project-3-Movie-Posters/README.md

 ### 2. Preprocessing
 All data wrangling and image processing will be conducted using the GPU nodes on Rivanna.
 * **Merge & Normalize:** Merge the image dataset with secondary financial and TMDB ratings datasets using the unique TMDB ID.
-Revenue is adjusted for inflation utilizing Consumer Price Index (CPI) data based on each film’s release date.
+Revenue is adjusted for inflation utilizing Consumer Price Index (CPI) data based on each film’s release **year, benchmarked to 2026 dollars**. **Because revenue distributions are highly skewed, the adjusted revenue is also log-transformed (`np.log1p`) before being fed into the regression model.**
 * **Image Standardization:** All movie posters will be standardized to a uniform resolution (224x224 pixels).
 * **Data Cleaning:** The target variables will be cleaned, genre lists will be one-hot encoded for multi-label classification, continuous variables scaled, and any records with missing images, corrupted data, or insufficient vote counts will be dropped.